Picking Out New Verostone Floor and 5 Questions to Ask

 Can I get an amen?!

-But now, I’m ready to start ripping things out.
+But now, I’m ready to start ripping things out, especially the floor.

-You guys, I can’t begin to tell you how excited I am to be teaming up with Carpet One Floor & Home again for another room makeover challenge!
+I am excited to team up with Carpet One Floor & Home again for another room makeover challenge!

-Now, we’re partnering again to make this hideous peel-and-stick tile in my master bedroom a think of the past!
-LOL
+Now, we’re partnering again to make this hideous peel-and-stick tile in my master bedroom a thing of the past!

 Going to Pick Out Samples!

-Earlier this week I headed over to my local Carpet One to see the VeroStone tile, which is what I was likely going to use in my bathroom makeover.
+I headed over to my local Carpet One to see the VeroStone tile, which is what I am using for my bathroom makeover.